Introduction.

 We are not forgetting the other Functions DCount(), DSum(), DMin(), DMax() and DAvg() of Access at all.

-Let us look at the usage of Min() Worksheet Function in Excel.
-It can find the minimum Value from a Range of Cells in a Single Column, from a Row of Cells across Columns or from a Range of Cells spread over several Columns and Rows.
+Let us look at the usage of the Min() Worksheet Function in Excel.
+It can find the minimum Value from a Range of Cells in a Single Column, from a Row of Cells across Columns, or from a Range of Cells spread over several Columns and Rows.

-But, when we come back to MS-Access the Min() function can be used only in a single column (on a single Field) of Data in Query and in Header/Footer Sections of Forms or Reports.
-Then what do we do to find the Minimum value from more than one Field of data?
+But, when we come back to MS-Access the Min() function can be used only in a single column (on a single Field) of a Query and in Header/Footer Sections of Forms or Reports.
+Then what do we do to find the Minimum value from more than one Field?

-We have received Quotations for Electronic Items from three different Suppliers and we need to know which one is the lowest and from which Supplier?
-In this case, our Min() Function has no use here unless we re-organize the above data into the following format:
+We have received Quotations for Electronic Items from three different Suppliers, and we need to know which one is the lowest and from which Supplier.
+In this case, our Min() Function has no use here unless we re-organize the above data in the following format:

-To get the required result out of this data we need two Queries and we will ignore the duplication of Descriptions, Supplier Names, and the Table size in Records, etc. for now.
+To get the required result out of this data, we need two Queries and we will ignore the duplication of Descriptions, Supplier Names, the Table size in Records, etc., for now.

 - Need one Total Query to the group on the Desc field and the Min() Function to find the minimum value from the Values Field.